RentTheRunway/signalfx-reporting-action/README.md

 also perform an actual call sending some events.

 ## Releasing a New Version

-To keep things simple until a github action is added to do this:
   - Checkout main and pull the latest version
   - `npm run all`
   - Commit the result with a message like "Release Build v2"